vighneshanap/Data-Modeling-with-Apache-Cassandra/README.md

 # Data Modeling with Apache Cassandra
 # Part I. ETL Pipeline for Pre-Processing the Files
+Processing the files to create the data file csv that will be used for Apache Casssandra tables

 # Part II.
 Apache Cassandra coding.
 Check out the CSV file titled <font color=red>event_datafile_new.csv</font>, located within the Workspace directory to work.
 The event_datafile_new.csv contains the following columns: